Gertkeno/auto_screenshot/README.md

 # Auto Screenshot

-Automatically take in-development screen shots of the full editor, the 2D or 3D viewport, even in-game testing at regular intervals.
+Automatically take in-development screenshots of the full editor, the 2D or 3D viewport, even in-game testing at regular intervals.
 Uses history to skip some screenshots where presumably no visual work elapsed.

+## Editor Settings

 Options assigned as editor settings